slsa-framework/slsa/docs/github-actions-workflow/v0.1/index.md

 [External parameters]: #external-parameters

 All external parameters are REQUIRED unless empty.
+At most one of `deployment`, `inputs`, or `release` can be set.

 <table>
 <tr><th>Parameter<th>Type<th>Description